facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 :::

 <TweetQuote url="https://twitter.com/paularmstrong/status/1387059593373700100" handle="paularmstrong" name="
-Paul Armstrong" job="Principal Engineer @ Microsoft for Startups"> Continue to be impressed and excited about Docusaurus v2 alpha releases.
+Paul Armstrong" job="Principal Engineer at Microsoft"> Continue to be impressed and excited about Docusaurus v2 alpha releases.
 Already using the sidebar items generator to help monorepo workspace devs create their own doc pages without any configuration needed. </TweetQuote>

 ### Plugins